Cart 0

 About Us

-Our program consists of a purely volunteer group of Board of Directors.
-These are not paid roles.
-Because of these passionate and committed individuals, and through the generous support of our community and sponsors, the Miss Klamath County-Miss City of Sunshine Organization has remained a beacon of opportunity for young women in the region for decades.
+Our program is led by a volunteer Board of Directors—these are unpaid roles—but because of these passionate and committed individuals, and through the generous support of our community and sponsors, the Miss Klamath County Organization has remained a beacon of opportunity for local young women for decades.
+Through our program, each delegate also becomes an active volunteer in her community through local fundraising and charity events, her personal Community Service Initiative (CSI), and numerous other appearances she gets to attend through additional partnerships/collaborations we’re so grateful to have here locally.

 Our Impact